CEI-lab/ece3400-2018/docs/lab3.md

 2(3D + N) + X
 ```

-where D is the day of your lab (0 = Monday day, 1 = Monday night, 2 = Wednesday night, 3 = Friday) and N is your team number.
+where D is the day of your lab (0 = Monday day, 1 = Monday night, 2 = Wednesday night, 3 = Friday, 4 = Thursday) and N is your team number.
 X is 0 for one radio and 1 for the other (you need 2 identifiers, which is why this X is included in the formula).

 Example: You are Friday Team 9.
 And so, D = 3, N = 9, and your identifier numbers are then: